top of page

 Lago Greve: The Memory of Water

 Our expedition sought to unravel a geographical enigma, one that held significance not just for Chile, but for the world.
-Together with my companions, the Spaniard José Mijares and the Chilean Pablo Besser, we aimed to find a passage through the Pío XI Glacier, the largest in the Southern Hemisphere outside Antarctica.
-Beyond it, we hoped to traverse Chile’s sixth-largest lake and the world’s fourth-largest proglacial lake—Lago Greve, a body of water twice the size of Paris and shrouded in mystery.
-To our knowledge, no one had ever crossed the Pío XI from its famous southern flank to its uncharted northern terminus, and Lago Greve itself had only been visited once in modern history.
+Together with my companions, Spanish adventurer José Mijares and Chilean mountaineer Pablo Besser, we aimed to find a passage across the Pío XI Glacier, the largest in the Southern Hemisphere outside Antarctica.
+On the other side, we hoped to traverse Chile’s sixth-largest lake and the world’s fourth-largest proglacial lake; Lago Greve, a body of water twice the size of Paris and shrouded in mystery.
+To our knowledge, no one had ever crossed the Pío XI from its famous southern face to its unseen northern terminus, and Lago Greve itself had only been visited once in modern history.

 Quicksands and Impenetrable Forests

-Comprehending Lago Greve is a peculiar exercise.
+Comprehending Lago Greve is a challenging exercise.
 Despite its vastness, the name is almost entirely unknown.
-Even the inhabitants of Puerto Edén, the nearest settlement, seemed unaware of the lake hidden behind the mountains.
-Nestled deep within Chile’s largest national park, Bernardo O’Higgins, and one of the largest in the Americas, the lake's surface alone is the size of an average global protected area.
+Even the inhabitants of Puerto Edén, the nearest settlement, seemed unaware of the herculean lake hidden behind the mountains.
+Nestled deep within Chile’s largest national park, Bernardo O’Higgins, the lake's surface alone is the size of the average global protected area.

-Reaching the lake took eight days of struggle, marked by impenetrable forests, treacherous quicksands, bogs, and long crossings over the Pío XI.
-Between the three of us, we carried nearly 150 kilos of food and equipment—enough to paddle, camp, traverse the glacier, and survive for three weeks.
+Reaching the lake required eight days of classic Patagonian toil, marked by impenetrable forests, treacherous quicksands, bogs, and long white days atop the Pío XI.
+Between the three of us, we carried nearly 150 kilos of food and equipment - enough to paddle, camp, traverse the glacier, and survive for three weeks.
 Slowly, we inched towards our first cache, exploring each step before returning for the rest of our gear.

-There’s a story surrounding the lagoon we encountered midway.
-Nearly a hundred years ago to the day, in November 1924, in the remotest reaches of Chilean Patagonia, an improbable Norwegian settler chose a valley of grasslands and ancient moraines to establish a sheep farm.
+Nearly a hundred years ago to the day, in November 1924, in this infinitely wild confine of Patagonia, an improbable Norwegian settler chose a valley of grasslands and ancient moraines to establish a sheep farm.
 The following year, he returned, building three small houses, shearing sheds, and a wool depot, and bringing in around two hundred sheep, along with some horses and cattle.

 That glacier was the Pío XI, and the natural dam it formed created Lago Greve.
 Little is known about the Norwegian, but a few weeks before our expedition, we stumbled upon a clue.
-In the Spanish edition of De Agostini’s book, he is named Samsing.
-But on rereading the book for the umpteenth time, I noticed a footnote indicating that the Italian version gave his full name: Finn Samsing.
+In the Spanish edition of De Agostini’s book, he is given the name Samsing.
+But on rereading the book another countless time, I noticed a footnote indicating that the Italian version gave his full name: Finn Samsing.
 Within days, we discovered marriage records in Punta Arenas for a Finn Samsing a few years after the disaster, and in 1944, a record of his death.
-Together with Camilo Rada, a renowned explorer, geographer, and archivist of Patagonia, we traced his descendants, piecing together a lost story of adventure, tragedy, and true exploration.
+Together with Camilo Rada, a renowned explorer, geographer, and archivist of Patagonia, we traced his descendants, piecing together a forgotten story of adventure, tragedy, and true exploration.

 The Lake That Almost Wasn’t

 As we traversed the Pío XI, we witnessed the landscape’s relentless dynamism.
 At one point, we came across an area littered with shells mixed into the mud, 50 meters above sea level, likely dragged and deposited by the glacier.
-A hundred-meter-wide swath of destroyed trees—massive trunks snapped in two like matchsticks—lined the glacier, strewn across dense, dark mud.
-When we reached the lagoon midway, we saw the same phenomenon, with trees dragged and shattered up to 60 meters above the lagoon, and truck-sized icebergs marooned in the mud at the lagoon’s bottom.
+A hundred-meter-wide swath of destroyed trees - massive trunks snapped in two like matchsticks - lined the glacier's path, strewn across dense, dark mud.
+When we reached the lagoon midway between the northern and southern termini, we saw the same phenomenon, with trees dragged and shattered up to 60 meters above the lagoon's surface and truck-sized icebergs marooned in the mud at the lagoon’s bottom.
 We concluded that a catastrophic flood had occurred recently; even the icebergs hadn’t had time to melt.

-It was from this lagoon that we first glimpsed Lago Greve on the horizon.
-It wouldn’t be a lie to say that there was an element of surprise and relief in seeing that the Greve was still there—perhaps due to the uncertainty of its existence, but more so because Lago Greve has long threatened to disappear.
+It was from above this lagoon that we first glimpsed Lago Greve on the horizon.
+It wouldn’t be a lie to say that there was an element of surprise and relief in seeing that the Greve was still there - perhaps due to the uncertainty of its existence, but more so because Lago Greve has long flirted with its own disappearance.

-The Most Complete Exploration of Lago Greve in History
+The Most Complete Exploration of Lago Greve to date

-The euphoria of reaching Lago Greve, after eight days of hardship and adventure and seven years of planning, preparation, and multiple delays, was unparalleled.
-We spent our first night under a sky ablaze with stars, beside the massive ice fortress of the Pío XI.
-Around us, an ancient forest of coihues—likely inundated during the lake’s formation a century ago—loomed menacingly over our tent.
+The euphoria of reaching Lago Greve after eight days of hardship and adventure and seven years of planning, preparation, and countless delays, was unparalleled.
+We spent our first night under a sky ablaze with stars, beside the massive turrets of creaking ice formed by the Pío XI.
+Around us, an ancient forest of coihues - inundated during the lake’s formation a century ago - loomed menacingly over our tent.

 For seven days, we circumnavigated much of the lake.
-We crossed five kilometers in front of the northern terminus of Pío XI, then skirted the southern shore, our eyes fixed on the imposing Volcán Lautaro, the highest peak of the Southern Ice Field, from which the Lautaro Glacier descends into Greve’s waters.
+We crossed five kilometers in front of the northern terminus of Pío XI, then skirted the southern shore.
+Uder the gaze of the imposing Volcán Lautaro, the highest peak of the Southern Ice Field and from which the Lautaro Glacier descends into Greve’s waters, we hugged the forests and waterfalls that cascaded together into the silvery waters.
 We explored Laguna Sor Teresa, with its multiple tributaries, and the two fronts of the giant Greve Glacier.
 The days passed in a zigzag among icebergs, marveling at the vertical forests and contemplating the pale high-water mark left by the 2020 flood.

 A Garden of (Puerto) Eden

 There were moments at Lago Greve when nothing would have surprised us.
 The isolation and inaccessibility of the place, coupled with its vast scale, could conceal a thousand mysteries.
 More than once, I found myself exploring rocky formations with crevices and small caves in the hills, hoping to find some trace of a previous human visit.
-It’s highly likely that, before the Pío XI closed off the passage, the lake and the green meadows discovered by the Norwegian might have been valued as a hunting ground by the Kawésqar nomads.
-Not even the oldest members of the Puerto Edén community, whom I’ve had the privilege of knowing since my anthropology student days, were aware of the lake’s existence.
+It’s highly likely that, before the Pío XI closed off the passage, the lake and the green meadows encountered by Finn Samsing might have been valued as a hunting ground by the Kawésqar nomads.
+Not even the oldest members of the Puerto Edén community, whom I’ve had the privilege of knowing since my student days as an anthropologist, were aware of the lake’s existence.

 The Memory of Water

-Our exploration of Lake Greve was more than a journey to an uncharted corner of the world.
-It was an immersion into a land suspended in a perpetual present, shaped by a unique glacier that advances and a lake that flirts with disappearance—two rebels against reality.
+Our exploration of Lake Greve was a journey to an uncharted corner of the world; án immersion into a land suspended in a perpetual present, shaped by a unique glacier that advances and a lake that flirts with disappearance - two rebels against reality.
 The experience kindled within us a peculiar reverence for the Norwegian settler, lost to history, who breathed the same air and endured the same cold humidity a century ago, perhaps under the same perpetually bewildered gaze of animals unfamiliar with the human form.

 Comments